 Exercise To Prevent Depression

 My take?
-I’ve been an outspoken proponent of regular physical activity as a means of addressing mild to moderate depression.
-For immediate relief you would be hard pressed to find a better or more natural approach than aerobic exercise.
-I recommend 30 minutes of continuous activity, at least five days a week for best results.
-In addition, it makes sense to me that people who practice regular aerobic exercise routines are least likely to be diagnosed with depression.
-Physical activity may provide its benefits by increasing levels of serotonin, by releasing endorphins, by boosting resistance to stress, and by enhancing self-esteem.
+I’ve long been an avid proponent of regular physical activity as a means of addressing mild to moderate depression.
+For immediate relief there is no more effective or more natural approach than aerobic exercise, and many studies have demonstrated its benefits in supporting optimal mental health.
+I recommend 30 minutes of continuous aerobic activity, at least five days a week for best results.
+In addition to effectively treating depression, regular exercise may prevent relapses over time more consistently than antidepressant drugs.
+Daily physical activity may provide its benefits by increasing levels of serotonin and endorphins, by increasing resistance to stress, and by enhancing self-esteem.

 Karmel W. Choi et al, “Assessment of Bidirectional Relationships Between Physical Activity and Depression Among Adults A 2-Sample Mendelian Randomization Study.”
 JAMA Psychiatry, January 23, 2019, doi:10.10001/jamapsychiatry.2018.4175

 - This week’s recipe: Chocolate Banana Tart